 “Welcome to the Summer 2020 newsletter from the Northumberland Fire Group (NFG).
 In this edition, we had hoped to bring you news of further collaborative burning projects, training courses and wildfire exercises that had been completed so far this year, or planned for the autumn.
 Of course, like everybody else, the NFG has been greatly affected by COVID and some of our plans have been put on hold.

 However, wildfire is one thing that has not been put on hold by COVID!
 The weather earlier this year, coupled with irresponsible behaviour from some members of the public during the post lockdown period has meant that the NFG members have had a busy year out on the ground liaising with the public and fighting fires.
 Fortunately, none of the wildfires in the county this year have presented a risk to life or property, but all of them have caused environmental damage which will take time and money to restore.
-The fact that these fires were not more serious is largely down to the skills of Northumberland Fire & Rescue Service (NFRS), the partnership working and expertise of NFG members and the support and local knowledge of the land managers in the affected areas.
+The fact that these fires were not more serious is largely down to the skills of Northumberland Fire & Rescue Service (NFRS) coupled with local moorland managers, the partnership working and expertise of NFG members and the support and local knowledge of the land managers in the affected areas.

 We have found yet again that the planning and preparedness work by NFRS and the NFG is crucial to helping ensure that wildfires are quickly controlled and extinguished to prevent further risk and damage.
 The Northumberland Wildfire Fire Plan project continues to go from strength to strength and continues to be an example of best practice that is being replicated in other areas of the UK.
 By gathering key information about sites that are at higher risk before wildfires happen, we are ensuring that responding fire crews are well prepared if a wildfire breaks out and this helps ensure a better outcome.